projectcontour/contour/design/ingressroute-design.md

 Any nameserver can hold a record for `heptio.com`, but without the linkage from the parent `.com` TLD, its information is unreachable and non authoritative.

 Each _root_ of a DAG starts at a virtual host, which describes properties such as the fully qualified name of the virtual host, any aliases of the vhost (for example, a `www.` prefix), TLS configuration, and possibly global access list details.
 The vertices of a graph do not contain virtual host information.
-They are reachable from a root only by delegation.
+Instead they are reachable from a root only by delegation.
 This permits the _owner_ of an ingress root to both delegate the authority to publish a service on a portion of the route space inside a virtual host, and to further delegate authority to publish and delegate.

 In practice the linkage, or delegation, from root to vertex, is performed with a specific type of route action.